 Depending on the patient’s needs, Castle Craig may integrate experiential therapy into the treatment programme.
 Types of experiential therapy offered at Castle Craig are:

-- Art group therapy: Art group is a great way for a person to explore aspects of their life that they might not be able to explain in a conventional way.
-What’s more, when done in a group setting, art therapy can also help people going through addiction treatment to draw closer and better understand each other’s experiences.
+- Art group: Art group is a great way for a person to explore aspects of their life that they might not be able to explain in a conventional way.
+What’s more, when done in a group setting, art can also help people going through addiction treatment to draw closer and better understand each other’s experiences.

-- Creative writing therapy: Creative writing helps patients to identify and express feelings sometimes too difficult to express in conversation or in a group.
+- Creative writing: Creative writing helps patients to identify and express feelings sometimes too difficult to express in conversation or in a group.